Raskollnikov/Sweeft_Node/README.md

 - subscription logic includes Free, Basic, and Premium plans
 - user limits and pricing for Basic and Premium plans
 --downgrade / upgrade controllers created

+- User schema added and updated in Prisma
+- user table migration created
+- user route added
+- user controllers implemented (only for admins yet!)
+- Admin role validation middleware added (only admin can add and delete )
+- Email verification for new users implemented
+- user addition and removal integrated with subscription tracking
+- MOST IMPORTANT - during the company verification phase i assign the company Gmail account the ADMIN role and attach the FREE subscription plan